russross/s3fslite/README.md

     browsers.
 Setting the `default_acl` option overrides this, and sets everything to the specified ACL.

-*   MD5 sums are computed for all uploads.
-S3 verifies the checksum on the received data, ensuring that no data was corrupted in transit (at least not during uploads).
+*   MD5 sums are computed for all uploads and downloads.
+S3 provides MD5 hash values on downloads, and verifies them on the received data for uploads, ensuring that no data is corrupted in transit.

 *   The `use_cache` option has been removed.
 An on-disk cache is not currently supported, except for the short-term writeback cache.